EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 There are many accessibility issues that not only benefit people with disabilities, but also provide a tangible benefit to people without disabilities.
 This type of requirement can be set forth in the code as generally applicable without necessarily identifying it specifically as an accessibility-related issue.
 Such a requirement would then be considered as having been “mainstreamed.”
 For example, visible alarms are located in Chapter 9 and accessible means of egress and ramp requirements are addressed in Chapter 10.

-Appendix E is supplemental information included in the code to address accessibility for items in the 2010 ADA Standards for Accessible Design that were not typically enforceable through the standard traditional building code enforcement approach system (e.g., beds, room signage).
+Appendix E is supplemental information included in the code to address accessibility for items in the 2010 ADA Standards for Accessible Design that were not typically enforceable through the standard traditional building code enforcement approach system (for example, beds, room signage).
 The International Residential Code (IRC) references Chapter 11 for accessibility provisions; therefore, this chapter may be applicable to housing covered under the IRC.

 Chapter 12 Interior Environment.
 Chapter 12 provides minimum standards for the interior environment of a building.
 The standards address the minimum sizes of spaces, minimum temperature levels, and minimum light and ventilation levels.
 The collection of requirements addresses limiting sound transmission through walls, ventilation of attic spaces and under floor spaces (crawl spaces).
 Finally, the chapter provides minimum standards for toilet and bathroom construction, including privacy shielding and standards for walls, partitions and floors to resist water intrusion and damage.